Ellarono/Phase-1-Project-My-Movie-Database-/README.md

 ### Live Demo
-You can view the live demo of this project at https://ellarono.github.io/Phase-1-Project-My-Movie-Database-/
+You can view the live demo of this project at https://ellarono.github.io/Phase-1-Project-My-Movie-Database-/ Kindly download the video to watch the project pitch and tutorial(this is for my Technical Mentors)

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.